 Investigator Instrument Use

-“Hands-on” instruction in the use of all Center instruments with the exceptions of the Micromass Q-Tof API-US and the Bruker Daltonics FTMS APEX III is available.
+“Hands-on” instruction in the use of all Center instruments is available on all of our equipment.
 The level of instruction is such that following the completion of training (usually 2 to 4 hrs) and several periods of supervised use, the researcher may exercise independent unattended use of an instrument with instructor approval.
 Instruction is instrument specific and is provided at the discretion of the management based on anticipated project or research group needs.
 Charges for instruction and investigator use may be found under Investigator Instrument Use.

 Protocol Development